artakhak/IoC.Configuration/docs/xml-configuration-file/constructor-parameters.rst

 Element **parameters** is used to specify constructor parameter values for a type specified in XML configuration file.

-Eement **parameters** has one child element per constructor parameter.
+Element **parameters** has one child element per constructor parameter.

 Child elements are **byte**, **int16**, **int32**, **int64**, **double**, **boolean**, **datetime**, **string**, **object**, and **injectedObject**.